USS Frank Cable

 Refrigeration Freezers & Coolers

-Performed full groom of all refrigeration equipment, Repaired all leaks, Replaced all 404A refrigerant and oil.
+Performed full groom of all refrigeration equipment, Repaired all leaks, and Replaced all 404A refrigerant and oil.

 Our Largest Sheet Metal job on a ship to date!